 The following table sets out, for each of the members of the Board and the officers of the Company, respectively, the person's name, municipality of residence, position with the Company and principal occupation as of the date hereof.
 As of the date of this AIF, the Company does not have term limits for its directors.
-Each director will hold office until the next annual general meeting of shareholders of the Company, subject to his or her earlier resignation or removal.
-The table also identifies the members of each committee of the Board and which directors are "independent" within the meaning of National Policy 58-201 - Corporate Governance Guidelines ("NP 58-201").
+Each director will hold office until the next annual meeting of shareholders or until their resignation or removal.

+The table also identifies the members of each committee of the Board and which directors are "independent" within the meaning of NP 58-201.